toolprint/vibekit/README.md

 ## 🧠 What is VibeKit?

-VibeKit is an SDK for running powerful coding agents like **OpenAI Codex** or **Claude Code** in secure, customizable sandboxes.
+VibeKit is an SDK for running powerful coding agents like **Claude Code**, **OpenAI Codex**, **Gemini CLI**, and **SST Opencode** in secure, customizable sandboxes.
 You can generate and execute real code safely, stream output to your UI, and run everything in the cloud — with full isolation and flexibility.
 Local execution coming soon.

 One SDK.
 Any coding agent.
 Any sandbox.

 ## ⚡️ Features

-🧠 Drop-in SDK for Claude Code, OpenAI Codex, and SST Opencode
-🔒 Secure sandboxing for safe code execution
+🧠 Drop-in SDK for Claude Code, OpenAI Codex, Gemini CLI, and SST Opencode 🔒 Secure sandboxing for safe code execution
 🌐 Cloud-based execution (local support coming soon)
 🔁 GitHub automation: branches, commits, PRs